Reading and Phonics Information

 Reading at KS1

-Children in KS1 read books from the Oxford Reading Tree scheme in addition to the Storyworlds scheme.
+The reading remains the same as in Reception.
 Books are sent home and children are expected to read to an adult for 15 minutes every night.
-Home reading books may also be selected from colour coded book band boxes which ensure the children also have the opportunity to read ‘real’ non-scheme books.
-Parents should ensure they sign their child’s reading records to notify class teachers of what has been read (e.g. the whole book, chapters, page numbers)
+Parents should ensure they sign their child’s reading records to notify class teachers of what has been read (e.g. the whole book, chapters, page numbers).

 In addition to being heard by the class teacher, children are often also heard read by LSAs and parent helpers.